 Bill Would Let Ohioans With Drug Convictions Keep License< < Back to

-State Sen. Bill Seitz recently introduced the bill that would change Ohio law.
-The Cincinnati Republican says the current law makes it difficult for hundreds of thousands of people in Ohio with suspended driver’s licenses for drug convictions to find a job.
+Republican state Sen. Bill Seitz, of Cincinnati, says current law makes it difficult for hundreds of thousands of people in Ohio with suspended driver’s licenses for drug convictions to find a job.